 If you pass the exam, within 24 hours your name will be updated in the PMI Certification Registry, and then you can see your name there.
 You will receive your certificate within four to six weeks (although, officially PMI says that it will deliver your certificate package within eight weeks).

 Before I end this blog post, let’s summarize all the steps once again:

 - Research and collect all information relevant to the PMP Certification Exam.

 - Collect study materials for the exam; e.g. books, sample questions, notes, the PMP prep software, etc.

 - Become a PMI member and download the PMBOK guide.
-Start studying the PMP certification exam preperation. reference books and the PMBOK Guide.
+Start studying the PMP certification exam preparation. reference books and the PMBOK Guide.

-- Get the 35 contact hours of formal PM education training from any PMI approved R.E.P.
+- Acquire the 35 contact hours of formal PM education training from any PMI approved R.E.P.